GoogleChrome/omnitone/README.md

 # Omnitone

-Omnitone is a robust implementation of FOA (first-order ambisonic) decoder written in Web Audio API.
-Its decoding process is based on multiple gain nodes for ambisonic gain matrix and stereo convolutions for HRTF binaural rendering, ensuring the optimum performance.
+Omnitone is a robust implementation of [FOA (first-order-ambisonic)](https://en.wikipedia.org/wiki/Ambisonics) decoder written in Web Audio API.
+Its decoding process is based on multiple gain nodes for ambisonic gain matrix and stereo convolutions for [HRTF](https://en.wikipedia.org/wiki/Head-related_transfer_function) binaural rendering, ensuring the optimum performance.
 (No JS-based audio processing)

 ## Installation

-The installation via Bower is recommended.
+Omnitone is designed to be used for the web-facing project, so the installation via [Bower](https://bower.io/) is recommended.
 NPM works as well.

 ```bash
 bower install omnitone